Lansing Art Gallery: History

+The Lansing Art Gallery closed down at the end of April 2025, citing insurmountable financial challenges.
+The nonprofit organization which ran the gallery continued to operate, organizing and stewarding its remaining funds while trying to decide whether it should refocus on art education and advocacy without the benefit of a physical gallery or dissolve.

 Awards

 In 1995, LAG received a Distinguished Service Award by the Michigan Art Education Association for its "commitment and dedication to the culture and arts of the city of Lansing", noting its then-current programs, including Art Smart after-school classes, Art Scholarship for high school students, Visual Arts exhibits, Brown Bag lectures, and annual Lansing Community College Student Art Show.